VelasquezE/Cloth_simulation/README.md

 # Rope simulation
 Final project for Introduction to C++ and Numerical Methods.
+GitHub repository: https://github.com/VelasquezE/Rope_simulation.

 ### General objective
 Simulate a rope under the effect of gravity and the inner interactions between the segments.